 I ensured I found a single campsite where nobody could camp within snoring distance since I needed to get some good sleep.
 My appetite was a little off, so I grabbed a couple of bars and climbed onto rocks to snack and nap.

 Cricket arrived about an hour later and decided to stop for the day.
 Her cold was kicking her ass, and she wanted to pass out and see if she felt better tomorrow.

 Around 5:30, Puff came hiking through and stopped to chat for a bit but moved on since it was still early.

-It was a pretty uneventful day and would have been nice hiking if I had not been so drained.
+It was a pretty uneventful day, and it would have been excellent hiking if I had not been so drained.
 I knew I needed a little sleep, but it seemed like my body was preoccupied with something else, which I hoped was not Cricket’s cold.
 Colds always hit me like a freight train, and it would suck to hike with one.